aspuru-guzik-group/funsies/README.md

-**funsies** is a python library and execution engine to build reproducible, composable computational workflows. funsies is
+**funsies** is a python library and execution engine to build reproducible, composable computational workflows.

+**funsies is**
 - 🐍 DSL-free!
 Workflows are specified in pure python.
 - 🐦 very lightweight with few dependencies.
 - 🚀 super easy to deploy to compute clusters and distributed systems.
 - 🔧 embedabble in your own apps.
-- 📏 is typed.
+- 📏 statically typed.
 You can use [mypy](http://mypy-lang.org/) to check your workflow scripts.

 Workflows are encoded in a [redis server](https://redis.io/) and executed using the distributed job queue library [RQ](https://python-rq.org/).
 A hash